Waldheidemarie/Android_DailyStreetArt/README.md

 # Android_DailyStreetArt
-The application basically provides the user with short examples of daily street art.
+The application basically provides the user with short examples of daily street ar .t.